-CASH FLOW MONITORING As the saying goes, "cash is king".
+CASH FLOW MONITORING

+As the saying goes, "cash is king".
 That is, without cash we cannot pay expenses to operate our organisation.
 Therefore, it is obviously very important to monitor our cash position.
 The responsibility to monitor cash normally falls to the organisation's treasurer, and it is their responsibility to keep a watchful eye, and alert the governance board if any problems with cash flow occur - sooner, rather than later.

 In Section 2, the importance of budgeting was examined.
 The budgets for Hampden Tennis Club were prepared on an accrual basis - that is, recording transactions when they were expected to occur, not when they actually happened.

-For instance, the club sent out all of its subscriptions on I September 20X0 for payment by 30 September 20X0.
+For instance, the club sent out all of its subscriptions on I September 20X2for payment by 30 September 20X2.
 We record this in our accrual budget as this is when the subscriptions are due.
-Does this mean we will receive all of the subscriptions by 30 September 20X0?
+Does this mean we will receive all of the subscriptions by 30 September 20X2?
 Unlikely!
 In practice, the subscriptions will be spread over several months, and some may remain unpaid.

 The accrual budget is therefore not an appropriate tool for monitoring cash flow.

-CASH FLOW BUDGET A cash flow budget monitors our cash flow by estimating realistically when revenue is received and expenses paid.
+CASH FLOW BUDGET

+A cash flow budget monitors our cash flow by estimating realistically when revenue is received and expenses paid.

 It begins with the current bank balance and estimates the timing of revenue and expenses going in and out of the bank account resulting in an estimated closing balance.

 This closing bank balance then becomes the opening bank balance for the next month.

 In order to be an effective tool, cash flow budgets require careful monitoring of when revenue will be received and when costs are paid.
 Cash flow budgets should be updated frequently - usually monthly - to reflect any changing circumstances.

-An accurate cash flow statement can allow an organisation to predict, with reasonable confidence, its cash position and may give some time to react to an upcoming period of cash flow issues.
+An accurate cash flow forecast can allow an organisation to predict, with reasonable confidence, its cash position and may give some time to react to an upcoming period of cash flow issues.

 On the next page is an example of a cash flow budget for three months of the Hampden Tennis Club.
 These can be completed as simple Microsoft Excel or similar spreadsheets.

 The cash flow budget shows a healthy closing bank balance and is covering expenses easily.

 The governance body should review the cash flow statement monthly to ensure there are sufficient funds available - or to take corrective action, if need be.
 The organisation's accountant/treasurer should review the cash flow more frequently.

 However, this is the beginning of the tennis season and when the bulk of the club's income from subscriptions, tennis lessons and court bookings from non-members is received.

 If we look at the cash flow budget for the last three months of the financial year, we see a completely different picture.

-Important: The club will receive a cash grant of \$30,000 to be used for a new pavilion.
-Although this will be received in May, it cannot be used for operational expenses and the project has not started.
-It will need to be included to balance but should be noted quite clearly as separate from "available" cash.
+Important:

+The club's \$30,000 cash grant for the building of the new pavilion is budgeted for October.
+As we have seen from previous example's we know the club has used this to pay some of their operational expenses.

+This has put them in a bad position for when they need to start building the pavilion, or in case they must return the grant.
+Ideally this would have been deposited in a separate bank account and therefore would not usually be included in an operational cash flow budget.

-Cash Flow Budget for the 3 months ended 30 November 20X0
+Cash Flow Budget for the 3 months ended 30 November 20X2